Vyral/adam-rodriguez/_posts/2020-02-21-what-makes-fha-loans-so-popular.md

 In addition to your credit, down payment, and maximum loan amount requirements, **qualifying for an FHA loan means meeting these criteria:**

 * Borrowers must be a legal resident of the U.S., live in the country, and show two years of steady, verifiable employment
 * The property must be your primary residence—no vacation cabins or rentals.
-Although you can buy a multi-unit property as long as you live in one of the units
+However, you can buy a multi-unit property as long as you live in one of the units
 * The property must be appraised by an FHA-approved appraiser
 * Your front-end debt ratio should not exceed 31% of your gross monthly income
 * Your back-end debt ratio should not exceed 43% of your gross monthly income